shouxian92/SSDC-practical-checker/README.md

 # How to use

-1. Fill in your username and password in the `.credentials.json` file
+1. Fill in your username and password in the `.credentials.template.json` file
+2. Rename it to `.credentials.json`
-2. Run the script with the following command
+3. Run the script with the following command

 ```properties
 go run main.go
 ```

-3. Script will run at a fixed interval
+4. Script will run at a fixed interval

 # Todos